Diagnosing Glomerulonephritis at Cleveland Clinic

 Your provider may prescribe a diuretic (water pill) to reduce your swelling.
 We may recommend steroids or antibiotics to treat glomerulonephritis caused by an infection.

 If an autoimmune disease or vasculitis is causing your glomerulonephritis, we may recommend IV immune-suppressing medication.
-Our schedulers coordinate a convenient time for you to receive your infusion therapy.
-At our infusion center, experienced nurses deliver your treatment.
-Your provider will talk to you about how often you’ll need treatment sessions.
+During your appointment at our infusion center, experienced nurses will deliver your treatment.
+Your provider will discuss with you how often you’ll need treatment sessions.

 We may recommend avoiding certain foods since glomerulonephritis reduces your kidneys’ ability to remove waste from your blood.
 Physical activity, quitting smoking and drinking less alcohol can help protect your kidneys, too.